Update: ‘Jeep Compass eHybrid announced for Europe’ section added.

 Jeep has intensified electrification efforts with new U.S.-focused EVs like the Jeep Recon and Jeep Wagoneer S (provisional name).
 So, it’s strange to see the company not introducing the Compass 4xe stateside even with the mid-cycle refresh.

-The most recent 4xe launch in the U.S. was the Wrangler, in line with the ambition to make Jeep the greenest SUV brand in the world.
+The most recent 4xe launch in the U.S. was the Wrangler, in line with the ambition to make Jeep the greenest SUV brand globally.
 The model, according to Jeep, became the best-selling plug-in hybrid car in the U.S. within three months of the launch and was sold out for 2021 in no time.